m-zakeri/m-zakeri.github.io/content/pages/about.md

 save_as: index.html

 Hello and welcome!
-I am a second year Computer Engineering (C.E.)
+I am a third year Computer Engineering (C.E.)
 Ph.D. student at [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
 I received my B.Sc. in Computer Engineering / *software* from [Arak University](http://en.araku.ac.ir/){:target="_blank"} and my M.Sc. degree from [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
 This website summarizes me and my works :)

 ## Research Interests
-> Toward better software systems by automating laborious tasks in software engineering through the intelligent reverse engineering techniques
+> Towards better software systems by automating laborious tasks in software engineering through the intelligent reverse engineering techniques

-My research interests are about empirical and automated software engineerin (EaASE), especially automated software refactoring, testing, test data generation, dynamic software analysis and applying machine learning in software engineering.
-As a new contribution I want to use deep learning techniques in various phases of software testing process include test data generation, fault localization and program repair.
-For the time being, I have focused on fuzz testing and test data generation in file format fuzzers.
-I used deep neural networks (kind of deep learning techniques) to statistically capture the format of highly complex file structures and then built a generative model to generate new test data.
-It seems that there is a straight relationship between well-formed files and percentage of code coverage when Software Under Test (SUT) was executed with such files as input.
+My research interests are about empirical and automated software engineerin (EaASE), especially [automated software refactoring](https://m-zakeri.github.io/CodART), [testing](https://github.com/m-zakeri/benchmark), [test data generation](https://m-zakeri.github.io/iust_deep_fuzz), dynamic software analysis and applying machine learning in software engineering.

+Software engineering is a very complex task because software systems and ecosystems are inherently complex, intangible, and unpredictable!
+Software engineers must deal with numerous problems during the software development life cycle (SDLC), mainly software testing and maintenance.
+Automating software engineering activities efficiently not only increase the quality of these activities but also leads to an economic saving.
+Unfortunately, search-based software engineering (SBSE) fails to cope with many complex problems in measuring and improving software quality.
+I use machine learning software engineering (MLSE) besides SBSE to address open problems in automating  SDLC activities, including software testing, debugging, repair, and maintenance.
+During my M.Sc., I applied deep learning to statistically capture the format of complex file structures and then built a generative model to [generate new test data for file format fuzzer](https://m-zakeri.github.io/iust_deep_fuzz).
+For the time being, as part of my Ph.D. thesis, I have focused on [measuring and improving the testability of software systems artifacts](https://m-zakeri.github.io/ADAFEST).

 ### Research Interests in Details